On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: Introduction

+Let be a normalised cuspidal modular newform of level $N$, weight $k + 2 \ge 2$, and character $\psi$.
+It is easy to see that the Rankin--Selberg convolution $L$-function of $f$ with itself factors as a product of two simpler factors:

+Here we denote by $L(f\otimes f, s)$ and $L(\Sym^2 f, s)$ the primitive Rankin--Selberg and symmetric square complex $L$-functions.
+This corresponds to the evident decomposition of the tensor product Galois representation

+Now let $p$ be an odd prime not dividing $N$ at which $f$ is ordinary (i.e.~$a_p(f)$ is a $p$-adic unit).
+Dasgupta~\cite{Dasgupta-factorization} proved that the factorisation \eqref{eq:complexfact} has a $p$-adic analogue:

-Here $L_p(\Sym^2 f)$ is Schmidt's symmetric square $p$-adic $L$-function.
-The function $L_p(f\otimes f)$ is the $p$-adic $L$-function defined by specialising Hida's $p$-adic Rankin-Selberg $L$-function for families of modular forms, to a pair of coincident weights.
-The theorem is the $p$-adic version of the complex factorisation:
+Here $\sigma$ is a continuous $p$-adic character of $\Z_p^\times$, and $L_p(\Sym^2 f)$ is Schmidt's symmetric square $p$-adic $L$-function.
+The function $L_p(f\otimes f, \sigma)$ is the $p$-adic $L$-function defined by specialising Hida's $p$-adic Rankin--Selberg $L$-function for families of modular forms, to a pair of coincident weights.
+However, this is a significantly deeper theorem than the straightforward factorisation of the complex $L$-function, and its proof relies on the use of Euler systems and motivic cohomology.